mohabmes/Mini-Projects/README.md

 # Mini-Projects

-This Repo contain a collection of various mini projects, made just for pactising.
+This Repository contains a collection of various mini-projects, made just for pactising.